aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-bounty-program.md

 All participants must

 * be whitelisted on ico.conda.online
-* need to share links to their contribution in the [Bounty Telegram channel](https://t.me/crwd_network_bounty) to be evaluated
+* need to share links to their contribution in the [Bounty Telegram channel](https://t.me/crwd_network_bounty) to be evaluated and/or post a link in this [Bitcointalk thread](https://bitcointalk.org/index.php?topic=3350625.0)
 * the campaign starts on April 10, 2018 and ends on July 27, 2018
 * new posts have to be at least 50% different than posts evaluated in the previous weeks
 * NO SPAM is allowed